Lightmatter/django-hydra/docs/source/structure.rst

 For a complete list of the dependencies we use on the backend and the reason for their inclusion, check :ref:`dependency-list`

-.. _my-reference-label:

-It refers to the section itself, see :ref:`my-reference-label`.

 Frontend
 --------